dddeeemmmooonnn/nova-multicolumn-filter/README.md

 * preset - preset columns when filter is empty, applied after opening filters menu

 * column - column name, if you want to use several types for one column

+* apply - custom apply method, that will filter the column

 ### Authors